Jonathan Sumner Evans

 Setting up Pelican to Automatically Deploy to GitHub Pages

 Since writing this article, I have made a few major shifts in my personal website infrastructure.
 I migrated from GitHub to GitLab and subsequently from GitLab to sourcehut.
-Then I migrated from Pelican to Hugo.
-I also am now hosting my website on a Linode VPS.
+Then I migrated from Pelican to Hugo and hosted my website on a Linode VPS for a while before migrating back to GitHub and GitHub Pages.

 I recently converted my site from WordPress to a statically generated Pelican site hosted on GitHub Pages.
 One of the most difficult parts of the transition was setting it up to automatically deploy to GitHub Pages.
 In this article, I will describe how I set this up.